-Delta Driver & Software Installation
+Delta Driver Software Installation

-The Delta 66 system includes a "Drivers CD" for Windows 98/95/NT and Macintosh, containing all Windows drivers, Macintosh drivers (including all ASIO drivers), and Delta Control Panel software.
+The Delta TDIF system includes a driver CD for Windows 98/95/NT and Macintosh, containing all drivers, and Delta Control Panel software.
 To install these on your system, please follow these steps:

-Windows 98 Installation
+Windows ME or 98 Installation

-1. After installing the Delta 66 hardware, boot your system and start Windows.
-During the Windows boot procedure, the new hardware will be automatically detected by the 'Add New Hardware Wizard', as shown here.
+After installing the Delta TDIF hardware, boot your system and start Windows.
+During the Windows boot procedure, new hardware will be automatically detected by the Add New Hardware Wizard as shown here.
 Click 'Next>'.

-- 2. The 'Add New Hardware Wizard' will now ask how to locate the driver.
+- The 'Add New Hardware Wizard' will now ask how you want to find the driver.
 "Search for the best driver for your device" is already selected.
 Click 'Next>'. - 3.
 Windows will give you a selection of locations to search.
 Make sure that only "Choose a Path" is checked, or click on the check box to do so.
-Insert the Drivers CD into your CD ROM drive.
-Type in the drive letter of your CD drive (we will assume here that it is D:\) and the path to the Delta drivers, which will be D:\Delta Products\Delta98.
-Click 'Next>'. - 4.
-The 'Wizard' reports that its Windows driver file search has found the M Audio Delta 66.
-Click 'Next>'. - 5.
+Insert the Driver CD into your CD ROM drive.
+Type in the drive letter of your CD drive (we will assume here that it is D:\) and the path to the Delta drivers for your OS.

+- Click 'Next>'. - 4.
+The 'Wizard' reports that its Windows driver file search has found the M Audio Delta TDIF.
+Click Next>. - 5.
 Windows is now ready to install the driver files from the specified location.
-Click 'Next>'.
+Click Next>.
 Windows will start to copy the files and show you a progress report screen. - 6.
 The Wizard reports that Windows has finished installing the software.
 Click 'Finish'.
-Your Delta 66 is ready for action.
+Your Delta TDIF is ready for action.

 After completion of the driver installation, Windows may require you to restart Windows.
-If it does request a restart, remove the Drivers CD from the CD drive and respond by clicking "Yes".
-The system will restart and your Delta 66 is ready for play.
+If it does request a restart, remove the Drivers CD Disk from the CD drive and respond "Yes".
+The system will restart and your Delta TDIF is ready for play.